 What's a FODMAP?
 It's an acronym that stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 FODMAPS include fructans, galactans, polyols, fructose, and lactose.

 In plain English?
-A FODMAP is just a type of short chain carbohydrate that (for some people) is poorly digested.
-FODMAPS are found in certain fruits, vegetables, milk and wheat.
-Some manufacturing by-products that are pure FODMAPS (inulin, FOS, GOS) are also commonly added to foods, drinks, and supplements.
-Note that gluten is NOT a FODMAP.
+A FODMAP is just a type of short chain carbohydrate that - for some people - is poorly digested.
+FODMAPS are naturally found in certain fruits, vegetables, milk and wheat.

 First of all, before you can even accept a diagnosis of IBS, let alone start a low FODMAP diet, you need to be tested for gluten intolerance (celiac), fructose intolerance, and lactose intolerance.
 All of these can mimic IBS but they are different problems, and require different dietary strategies.